 Clear differences are also observable when comparing the causes of the crisis for ethnic- and non-ethnic-led businesses in the five cities.
 Similarities exist between the causes of the crisis amongst ethnic-led firms in Paris, Frankfurt, and Madrid, but interesting differences can be seen in Milan and London (Figure 6.2.4).
-In particular, ethnic-led businesses in Frankfurt (37%), Paris (31%), and Madrid (33%) reveal that issues with customers have caused the crisis, however, ethnic leaders in Milan and in London were more likely to cite strikes (33%) and cost-related factors (25%) respectively as the source of the crisis.
+In particular, ethnic-led businesses in Frankfurt (37 per cent), Paris (31 per cent), and Madrid (33 per cent) reveal that issues with customers have caused the crisis, however, ethnic leaders in Milan and in London were more likely to cite strikes (33 per cent) and cost-related factors (25 per cent) respectively as the source of the crisis.
 For their non-ethnic counterparts, results follow the general trend of the entire sample (Figure 6.2.5).
-Non-ethnic leaders in Paris (41%), Madrid (36%), Frankfurt (33%), and Milan (32%) show that issues with customers are the leading cause of crisis; while, non-ethnic leaders in London show problems emanating from costs (23%).
+Non-ethnic leaders in Paris (41 per cent), Madrid (36 per cent), Frankfurt (33 per cent), and Milan (32 per cent) show that issues with customers are the leading cause of crisis; while, non-ethnic leaders in London show problems emanating from costs (23 per cent).

-Looking in more detail at crises prompted by factors in the internal business environment we find that cash flow issues were the cause of crisis for both ethnic- and non-ethnic-led businesses from Paris (19% for both), Frankfurt (15% and 18% respectively), and London (15% and 20% respectively).
-Analysing the causes stemming from the macro-environment, strikes are important for both ethnic and non-ethnic entrepreneurs in Milan (33% and 24% respectively, although small sample sizes for this group suggest caution should be used when interpreting these trends of ethnic-led businesses in Milan) and Madrid (17% and 20% respectively).
+Looking in more detail at crises prompted by factors in the internal business environment we find that cashflow issues were the cause of crisis for both ethnic- and non-ethnic-led businesses from Paris (19 per cent for both), Frankfurt (15 per cent and 18 per cent respectively), and London (15 per cent and 20 per cent respectively).
+Analysing the causes stemming from the macro-environment, strikes are important for both ethnic and non-ethnic entrepreneurs in Milan (33 per cent and 24 per cent respectively, although small sample sizes for this group suggest caution should be used when interpreting these trends of ethnic-led businesses in Milan) and Madrid (17 per cent and 20 per cent respectively).